DarkStar1997/PlayerVisualization/README.md

 ## Dependancies

 This project uses [SFML](https://github.com/SFML/SFML) for rendering.
 It's downloaded and build automatically by CMake.
 Make sure OpenGL is installed on the system and can be used by SFML.

+## Tips

+1. It's highly recommended to use Ninja as the build system for faster incremental builds.
+To do so, install ninja for your distribution and then modify the cmake generation command to `cmake -GNinja -S . -B build/`